amguerrero/sfdc_ant_tasks/README.md

     + **DD_DESTRUCTIVE_CREATED**: true if the destructiveChanges directory was created, thus a destructive changes deployment is required
   - Adds the permissions that were removed between v.1.0.1 and the current branch HEAD to the profiles and permission sets in *delta/src/* as negative permissions.
 The **gitBaseDir** attribute of deltaDeployment points to the root of the local git clone of the Salesforce project.
   - Cleans up all the metadata in *delta/src/*.
 In this case uses the configuration by default (in short removes all the mentions to 3rd party packages -managed or not- from objects, profiles and permission sets, and the list views on the objects)
+  - Substitutes in the profiles on delta folder the values for the allowCreate and allowDelete object permissions and the editable field permission with false
   - Finally, deploys the package we have automatically created in *delta/src/*

 ## Configuration files